craftcms/shopify/README.md

 #### API Service

-> **Warning**
+> [!WARNING]
-> Use of API calls in Twig blocks rendering and—depending on traffic—may cause timeouts and/or failures due to rate limits.
-Consider using the [`{% cache %}` tag](https://craftcms.com/docs/5.x/dev/tags.html#cache) with a key and specific expiry time to avoid making a request every time a template is rendered:
+> Use of API calls in Twig blocks rendering and—depending on traffic—may cause timeouts and/or failures due to [rate limits](#rate-limits).
+Consider using the [`{% cache %}` tag](https://craftcms.com/docs/5.x/reference/twig/tags.html#cache) with a key and specific expiry time to avoid making a request every time a template is rendered:
 >
 > ```twig
 > {% cache using key "shopify:collections" for 10 minutes %}